 As I mentioned in the opening, I’ve always been a one pair of sunglasses kind of cyclist, switching back and forth between clear, amber, and darker lenses.

-I’ve also tried a photochromic lens to save myself the lens changing (and smudging and then cleaning) hassle but found they also got darker than I’d prefer.
-This can make it seem like the day wasn’t isn’t as nice as it looks before I put on my sunglasses.
+I’ve also tried a photochromic lens to save myself the lens changing (and smudging and then cleaning) hassle but I found they also got darker than I’d prefer.
+This can make it seem like the day isn’t as nice as it looks without my sunglasses on.
 With photochromic lenses, I also miss some of the contrast and pop I get from color lenses both on and off-road.